SimplePotato TBR'd a book

 SimplePotato commented on a post

-SimplePotato left a rating...
+SimplePotato wrote a review...

 SimplePotato finished a book